danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 cps (1)
 ```

-# Pinecones are magical
+# Pine cones are magical

 (I'd like to change your mind about everything you know in your heart of hearts
 to be true) Up is down.
 Bad is good.
 While I don't believe in actual magic I
 find this passage from Jarod Anderson's The CryptoNaturalist useful for purposes
 of illustration:

-"Pinecones are beautiful, geometric wonders that are only devalued by their
+"Pine cones are beautiful, geometric wonders that are only devalued by their
 abundance.
 Fractal sculptures.
 Evergreen snowflakes.
 Blossoms in wood.
 (Familiarity can rust magic.
 A little mental effort returns the shine.)"